Akshayjain-2812/Chatbot/README.md

 Chatgui is the user interface that will be used by the users to interact with the chatbot

 The 5 steps followed for creating the chatbot are:
-Import and load the data file
+1.Import and load the data file
-Preprocess data
+2. Preprocess data
-Create training and testing data
+3. Create training and testing data
-Build the model
+4. Build the model
-Predict the response
+5. Predict the response

 In order to run the chatbot GUI, first train the dataset by using the command: python train_chatbot.py